Let’s Start the Conversation

 – support your local beeekeeper! buy real local raw honey, fruits, and vegetables whenever possible!

-– be concious while gardening or tending to your lawn. refrain from using neonicotinoids or other harmful pesticides, fungicides, or herbicides. plant native pollinator friendly plants and reduce the amount of open grass space. don’t weed out everything! check out the us fish & wildlife’s guide to planting for pollinators.
+– be conscious while gardening or tending to your lawn. refrain from using neonicotinoids or other harmful pesticides, fungicides, or herbicides. plant native pollinator friendly plants and reduce the amount of open grass space. don’t weed out everything! check out the us fish & wildlife’s guide to planting for pollinators.

 – work in your community to encourage the conservation of wild pollinator habitats.